-- Maintain adequate fluid levels in your body to counter dehydration, particularly those that do not have caffeine are recommended.
+Maintain adequate fluid levels in your body to counter dehydration.

-- Avoid alcoholic and caffeinated beverages as they can trigger diarrhea by stimulating your intestines and leave your body dehydrated.
+Avoid alcoholic and caffeinated beverages as they can trigger diarrhea by stimulating your intestines and can leave your body dehydrated.

 Similarly, limit your intake of carbonated drinks as they can contribute to the buildup of abdominal gas.

 Foods and drinks that contain artificial sweeteners are also associated with an increased incidence of diarrhea and must be avoided.